thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 ## Digital Sovereignty

+While informal credit systems had existed for centuries, the first structured credit card was launched by the State Bank of India (SBI) in 1988, marking a new chapter in the country’s financial history.

 Not every nation was content to let Visa and MasterCard own their domestic payment infrastructure.
 India's response was RuPay, launched on March 26, 2012, by the National Payments Corporation of India (NPCI).
 The name is a portmanteau of "rupee" and "payment," and it was formally dedicated on May 8, 2014, by President Pranab Mukherjee at a ceremony in New Delhi.

 RuPay's appeal was immediate and practical.
 Joining Visa or MasterCard cost Indian banks $50,000 or more in membership fees, plus ongoing foreign exchange charges on every transaction.
 RuPay charged zero membership fees and processed transactions domestically in rupees, cutting costs by roughly 40%.
 The scheme was designed for financial inclusion, enabling smaller urban cooperative banks and rural regional banks to issue cards for the first time.